THE FIFTH AND FINAL ARTICLE IN OUR SERIES ON BRANDING DURING M&A

 Start by plotting all stakeholders.

-Brand is traditionally owned by the Brand or Marketing teams but in reality, brand is embedded in every level of your organisation.
+The brand is traditionally owned by the brand or marketing teams but in reality, the brand is embedded in every level of your organisation.
 Public relations teams and HR are also heavily invested.

 In addition to employees, consider other stakeholders, such as external agencies and how they are managed.